A Tragedy in Appalachia: Oxycontin and Opportunities

 I cannot even face it.

 I moved beyond molestation and rape.
 More than once.
-I have stumbled through having the brother I am telling this story about being abused, as well, when we were so young.
-And I was too little to protect him.
+And I have stumbled through a brother telling me his own story about being abused when we were so young and remember how I was there too little to protect him. . .and having hoped for too many years he would not remember that time.

-I've found a way to do something with these things, turn them into a reason to do things of value.
-They somehow have left good things in their wake.
+I've found a way to do something with these things.
+Horrible Things.
+I have managed to turn them into a reason to do things of value.
+They have somehow left good things in their wake.

 But addiction. . .